Compare & Save on Conveyancing Solicitors

 SDLT Return - Varies

 You’ll need to let HMRC know about your property purchase within 14 days of completion.
+This is done by submitting the relevant Stamp Duty Land Tax forms to HMRC.
 You’ll have to do this even if you fall below the Stamp Duty threshold.

 Land Registry Charges

 Your solicitor will have to register the property in your name to transfer ownership.
-This is relative to the house price and whether or not the property has already been registered.
-It will cost between £20 to £500 online, and between £45 and £1,105 by post.
+This is relative to the property price and whether or not the property has already been registered.
+The average cost is between £20 to £500 online, and between £45 and £1,105 by post.

 Property Value